Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Method

 2. Set up $M$ models in advance.
 Estimate each model $f_j$ based on $\mathcal{D}_{\text{train}}$ and calculate the accuracy of prediction using $\mathcal{D}_{\text{test}}$.

 3. Select $m$ models based on their accuracy.

 4. Derive $S$ solutions $X_{cf,s}^*$ ($s = 1, \dots, S$) for $m$ models by multi-objective optimization.

-In Process 2, $M$ various models were prepared in advance.
-The MSE was used for accuracy because continuous variables were used for $y$ in this study.
-In Process 3, sorting was performed based on accuracy, and the top $m$ models were used.
-Another possible method is to set a threshold value and select models that exceed it.
+In Process 2, $M$ various models are prepared in advance.
+The {mean squared error (MSE; lower values indicate better fit)} is used {to evaluate prediction quality} because continuous variables are used for $y$ in this study.
+In Process 3, sorting is performed based on {MSE}, and the top $m$ models are used. {By selecting the top-$m$ models by accuracy, we avoid including poorly-fitting models that would introduce noise into the multi-objective optimization.
+In particular, models with similar MSE values are more likely to define a coherent Pareto front, since their prediction surfaces overlap in the regions of interest; conversely, including a model with substantially higher MSE (lower quality) may skew the Pareto front towards directions that do not generalise under the true function.
+An ablation study varying $m \in \{2, 3, 4\}$ is reported in Experiment~1 (Section~\ref{subsec5}).} Another possible method is to set a threshold value and select models that exceed it.
 This selection may be a response to the increase in dissimilarity caused by the introduction of a Pareto solution.
 For Processes 1--3, it is possible to select the top $m$ models from a large number of models using automated machine learning.
-In Process 4, evolutionary computation is used because the machine-learning function is nonlinear, model-independent, and derives a wide variety of solutions.
+In Process 4, NSGA-II is used because the machine-learning function is nonlinear, model-independent, and derives a wide variety of solutions.
 After Process 4, it is possible to select a solution among the $S$ solutions according to the user's preference or to select the solution closest to all solutions (medoid, close to centroid, etc.) to select a safer solution.